jerryhgladinet/docs/deploy/source/chapter04.rst

 For the default admin account, we recommend using an email address not used in the Active Directory.
 It can be a real email address or a non-real one (such as admin@local).
-If it is a non-real email address, the ‘forgot password’ feature will not work if the master admin forgot password.
+If it is a non-real email address, the ‘forgot password’ feature will not work if the master admin forgets their password.

 .. note::

-    Why we don't recommend using Active Directory email as the default cluster admin login?
+    Why don't we recommend using Active Directory email as the default cluster admin login?

     Because
-    the active directory configuration is done by the cluster admin itself.
-So the cluster administrator needs to login to fix Active Directory issues later if there are issues in the future, such as password changed, or Active Directory server DNS name changed and etc.
+    the active directory configuration is done by the cluster admin themselves.
+So the cluster administrator needs to login to fix Active Directory issues later if there are issues in the future, such as a password changed, or Active Directory server DNS name change, etc.

 This is the only post-installation configuration screen.
-After that, the solution shall be fully functional .
+After that, the solution shall be fully functional.